Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 - Sugar-free candies.
 The artificial sweeteners in sugar-free candies, including sugar-free chocolate, can cause digestive problems.
 Often labeled as sugar alcohols in the ingredients list, they’re used in a variety of food products and drinks from sugarless gums and hard candy to sports beverages.

 - Sugar-free products in general.
 Avoid products that claim to be “sugar-free" or contain "less sugar,” as there’s a good chance that sugar alcohols are used to substitute the sugar.
 Other examples of sugar alcohols or artificial sweeteners that you may see in the ingredients list are cornstarch, erythritol, glycerol, isomalt, lactitol, maltitol, mannitol, sorbitol, and xylitol.

 - Soft drinks.
 Soft drinks contain carbon dioxide bubbles, which can cause gassy and bloated tummies.

 - Some alcohol.
 Beer, red wine, and other types of wine made from natural ingredients can cause excessive gas in the stomach.

 Gas Levels May Vary Depending on Individual

 We all emit gas but still, situations may vary by individual.
-Other people have more gassy problems eating certain foods and drinks compare to others.
+Other people have more gassy problems eating certain foods and drinks compared to others.
 According to studies, the average person emits intestinal gas 14-16 times a day and produces about 1 to 4 pints of digestive gas.
 That could be definitely more than you expect.

 Most people who consider themselves extremely gassy usually have only fairly normal amounts.
 But, it could be that it's pretty much more uncomfortable both physically and emotionally to quite a few people than it is to others.
-Exactly what causes intestinal-gas?
+Exactly what causes intestinal gas?
 The two main causes are 1.
 From the air that you swallow 2.
 As a secondary result of food digestion.